For CEOs and CROs of $5M–$100M tech companies

 Architecture Redesign

 Get the blueprint to fix it.
-A redesigned Lead-to-Order architecture, a CRM configuration specification, an AI deployment readiness specification, a 90-day plan, and a board brief you can use immediately.
+A redesigned Revenue Operating Model, a CRM configuration specification, an AI deployment readiness specification, a 90-day implementation plan, and a board brief you can use immediately.

 Level 03